Banged-up Yankees add Stanton, Loáisiga to injured list

 NEW YORK (AP) — Yankees slugger Giancarlo Stanton is on the injured list for the fourth straight season.

-Stanton was placed on the 10-day IL with a strained right calf Wednesday as the ailing Yankees made a flurry of roster moves less than an hour before their series finale against Baltimore.
+Stanton was placed on the 10-day IL with right ankle inflammation Wednesday as the ailing Yankees made a flurry of roster moves less than an hour before their series finale against Baltimore.

-“He is feeling pretty good,” manager Aaron Boone said earlier in the afternoon.
-“I think we hope that he said something early enough to where this doesn’t become long.”
+“Feel like we got good news,” manager Aaron Boone said after his team’s 2-0 victory.
+“The Achilles is fine and no strain.
+So just feel like this is something that’s going to be short and feel like we should knock it out and not mess with it and maybe it becomes something else.
+So hopefully he got out in front of it a little bit and hopefully it’s just 10 days.”

 New York also put struggling reliever Jonathan Loáisiga on the 15-day injured list, retroactive to May 23, with right shoulder inflammation — the latest blow to a depleted bullpen that had shined most of the season.